Ptoscanode/Udacity-Sparkify-Project/README.md

 ## Project Motivation
 This project consists of appling Machine Learning models in Pyspark, to predict customer churn in a virtual company named "Sparkify".

-This company offers digital music service through streaming, similar to Spotify and Deezer.
+Sparkify offers digital music service through streaming, similar to Spotify and Deezer.
 Sparkify has two account options: Free and Premium.
 The free account has advertisements between songs, whereas the premium account has no advertisements, costing a monthly fee.
 Customers can upgrade, downgrade or cancel the service at any time.

 We will be working with a small dataset (128MB), containing information about customers and their activity in the platform.